Sneaky tactics – PART 1

 A Blood Bowl game is not only a clever use of positioning and probabilities, but it is also a duel between two coaching minds.

-Great coaches plan ahead, even if they are prepared to alter their plan on the spot.
+Great coaches plan ahead, even if they are prepared to alter or abandon their plan on the spot.

 Plan the indicators you want your opponent to see.
-Keep your deception simple and secure.
+Keep your ruse simple and secure.
 Many times, a sophisticated plan is just too complicated for a coach to pull off.
-At other times, simplicity may not be enough to mentally engage your opponent in your deception.
+At other times, simplicity may not be enough to mentally engage your opponent in your ruse.
 Achieving the right balance can be as tough as standing up a fallen treeman.
-Also, what you want your opponent to believe must fit with the drive’s tempo as you will not sell your deception if it is executed too late.
+Also, what you want your opponent to believe must fit with the drive’s tempo as you will not sell your sneaky ruse if it is executed too late.

 Step 3: Assess Your